Outlook is Not Connecting to Exchange Server? Fix it Quickly

 Outlook and Exchange are two essential components that drive modern business communication.
 If, for some reason, Outlook is not connecting to the Exchange Server, users face many problems in getting their message across.

-As the primary means of enterprise communication is unavailable novice users find it hard to register complaints with IT.
+As the primary means of enterprise communication is unavailable, novice users find it hard to register complaints with IT.
 Therefore, they have to solve the problem themselves.

 You may switch to an alternative means of communication while you try on the fixes we have assembled for you.
 However, the biggest hurdle is determining what causes the connection to drop in the first place.

-So look at the possible reasons and determine what you think happened in your case.
+So, look at the possible reasons and determine what you think happened in your case.
 Then, use the dedicated restoration mechanism provided down the line.

 Log in with faulty credentials: This is perhaps the most common cause.
 Users in a rush may type in the wrong email ID/password or even the Exchange Server details they are supposed to connect with.

-Your PC/ Work machine itself is Offline: There could be an internal network issue in your organization that is preventing the connection between your workstation and Exchange Server.
+Your PC/ Work machine itself is Offline: There could be an internal network issue in your organization that is preventing the connection between your workstation and the Exchange Server.

 The Exchange Server is unavailable: The system hosting the server may go offline.
 Due to a cyber attack, emergency maintenance, etc.